istio/istio/tests/e2e/README.md

 # Running E2E Tests

 ## Using a local VM
 E2E tests can be run on your local machines.
 It helps local testing and debuging.
+You can use one of the following to set up a local testing environment.

 1. See [vagrant/README](local/vagrant/README.md) for instructions to set up a local Vagrant VM environment to run E2E tests.

 2. See [minikube/README](local/minikube/README.md) for instructions to set up a Minikube VM environment to run E2E tests.

-You can use either one of the above to set up a local testing environment.

-You must be the `--use-local-cluster` flag so the framework will not create a LoadBalancer and talk directly to the Pod running istio-ingress.
+All lcoal testing options requires the `--use-local-cluster` flag so the framework will not create a LoadBalancer and talk directly to the Pod running istio-ingress.

 ## Using GKE